TheAngryByrd/theangrybyrd.github.io/_posts/2014-11-17-MVVM-Woes-Output-Properties.md

 {% endhighlight %}
 ![Scenario 2]({{ site.url }}/images/MVVMOutput/Scenario2.jpg)

-Ok, sure let's just apply the same logic...not so fast.
+OK, sure, let's just apply the same logic... not so fast.
 FullName doesn't have a setter.
 So I need to call OnPropertyChanged() in the things that it depends on.

 {% highlight csharp %}
 public string FirstName